 This broad topic is one of our major areas of investigation.
 We are examining a number of issues and questions in this area.

 Third, we are examining the neurocognitive effects of bilingualism.
-In a behavioral and ERP study with Sarah Grey, Christina Sanz, and Kara Morgan-Short, we are testing whether early bilinguals show neurocognitive advantages over monolinguals at learning an additional language.
 In two behavioral studies, one with Ingrid Finger in Brazil, and the other with Albert Costa in Barcelona, we are testing whether early bilinguals have behavioral advantages over monolinguals at various tasks probing aspects of language learning, memory, and other cognitive functions.
-Finally, in an ERP study, Grey et al. (submitted) found that even in the absence of bilingual/monolingual differences in behavioral measures of grammar learning, bilinguals appear to show more native-like brain processing.
+And in an ERP study, Grey et al. (2017, online) found that bilinguals appear to show more native-like brain processing in learning an additional language.

 Ullman, M.T. and Lovelett, J.T.
-(2016, online).
+(2018).
 Implications of the declarative/procedural model for improving second language learning: The role of memory enhancement techniques.
 Second Language Research.
+34(1), 39-65.

 Ullman, M.T.
 (2015).
 The declarative/procedural model: A neurobiologically motivated theory of first and second language.
 In B. VanPatten & J. Williams (Eds.), Theories in second language acquisition: An introduction (2nd ed.).
 New York: Routledge. pp. 135-158.